 DMU RESEARCH PROJECT (EFFICACY OF TEST METHODOLOGIES)

-Although BS EN 14065 provides an effective framework for disinfection certification, the laundries are given a fair deal of independence in relation to the methodologies they can employ to verify disinfection.
+Although BS EN 14065 provides an effective framework for disinfection certification, the laundries/home users and OPLs are given a fair deal of independence in relation to the methodologies they can employ to verify disinfection.
 This leads to a problem in undertaking microbiological work on textiles and disinfection as there are no agreed standard test methods.
 Furthermore, the bio-burden results can significantly vary depending on the chosen method of testing.
-The TSA Board considered significant advantages of developing ‘the’ test method that measures bacterial “kill” with best possible results and practicality.
+The TSA Board considered significant advantages of developing ‘the’ test protocol that measures bacterial “kill” with best possible results and practicality.
 If backed by good research capabilities, this can bring to light the effectiveness of industrial process over a domestic process.

 We are working closely with several National Associations – TRSA (the American Association) and ETSA (the European Association) are primary funding partners and actively help the Project Group lead this research.
-We have a strong Project Group that leads the proejct and an engaging Observer Group who recieve frequent proejct updates.
+We have a strong Project Group that leads the project and an engaging Observer Group who receive frequent project updates.

 The main findings below.
 The summary is that a wash programme with decent detergents at not too high temperatures can get rid of Coronavirus in textiles.
 With temperature alone, they could not find traces of the virus at 67°C for 10 minutes.
 In light of these conclusions, the researchers also point to the importance of robust laundry processes that can segregate clean linen from soiled linen.
 The industrial processes are more equipped to mange this succesfully than OPLs or domestic processes due to the advantages of advanced infrastructure and effective personnel staff training.

 - The aim of this project was to investigate stability of model human coronavirus HCoV-OC43 on different textile fibre types and determine their persistence on textiles during domestic and industrial laundering processes.